omni-us/jsonargparse/DOCUMENTATION.rst

-  in :ref:`list-append`), ``Iterable``, ``Sequence``, ``Any``, ``Union``, ``Optional``, ``Type``, ``Enum``, ``PathLike``, ``UUID``, ``timedelta``, restricted types as explained in sections :ref:`restricted-numbers` and :ref:`restricted-strings` and paths and URLs as explained in sections :ref:`parsing-paths` and :ref:`parsing-urls`.
+  in :ref:`list-append`), ``Iterable``, ``Sequence``, ``Any``, ``Union``, ``Optional``, ``Type``, ``Enum``, ``PathLike``, ``UUID``, ``timedelta``, restricted types as explained in sections :ref:`restricted-numbers` and :ref:`restricted-strings` and path and URL types as explained in sections :ref:`parsing-paths` and :ref:`parsing-urls`.

 - ``dict``, ``Mapping``, ``MutableMapping``, ``MappingProxyType``,